aderaaij/totallystatical/readme.md

 * **🐍 Revisioning / cache busting**:
   Cache busting static assets for production with [gulp-rev](https://github.com/sindresorhus/gulp-rev)

-## Usage 👩‍💻
+## 👩‍💻 Usage
 Clone this package to a local folder and run `npm install` to install all the node dependencies.

 ### Development mode
 To start developing, run `gulp` from the terminal.
 This default command will build all your assets in development mode, starts the watch command and a browsersync server which is available on `127.0.0.1:3000`.

 ### Production
 Run `gulp build:production` to build your production app.
 This will build and minify your assets into the `/app/build` folder.
 This will also add a hash to your assets for cachebusting purposes.
+You can run `gulp server` to start an express server from the buildfolder at anytime.

 ### Deployment
 Run either `gulp deloy:ftp` or `gulp deply:sftp` to deploy through FTP or SFTP.
 To configure, create a `.ftppass.json` file in the root of your project(see `.ftppass-example`)  and fill in the right details.
 In either `/gulpfile.js/tasks/deployFTP` or `/gulpfile.js/tasks/deploySFTP`, rename the line `var ftppass = require('../../.ftppass-example')` to `var ftppass 			= require('../../.ftppass')` and deploy like the wind.